-LOCAL NAME Yksityishenkilön velkajärjestely ENGLISH TRANSLATION Adjustment of the Debts of a Private Individual KEY FEATURES A restructuring procedure for natural persons commenced by the debtor (or jointly by co-debtors / spouses).
-A court may appoint a receiver to realise the debtor's assets.
-The procedure provides for an arrangement of debts, usually including a composition with creditors, which is approved by the court.
-When a schedule of payments is attached to the application, the court will first give creditors an opportunity to provide written statements regarding the proposal.
-The court will approve a payment schedule (usually three years for arranged debts.
-Finnish legislation provides a statutory standstill period for debts included in the deb arrangement. • The arrangement of debts cannot compromise the claims of secured creditors and a secured creditor may apply permission of the court to bring execution proceedings.
-1 I tibed by the schedule of payments, the debtor is released from his/her arranged debts. the schedule of payments has been complied with and all payments have been made Secured creditor enforcement procedures There are no specific enforcement procedures that are only available to secured creditors.
-Anticipated changes in the next two years There is on-going work to revise the Bankruptcy Act in Finland and minor procedural changes to bankruptcy proceedings are anticipated.
+- A restructuring procedure for natural persons commenced by the debtor (or jointly by co-debtors / spouses). - A court may appoint a receiver to realise the debtor's assets. - The procedure provides for an arrangement of debts, usually including a composition with creditors, which is approved by the court. - When a schedule of payments is attached to the application, the court will first give creditors an opportunity to provide written statements regarding the proposal.
+The court will approve a payment schedule (usually three years) for arranged debts.
+Finnish legislation provides a statutory standstill period for debts included in the debt arrangement. - The arrangement of debts cannot compromise the claims of secured creditors and a secured creditor may apply for permission of the court to bring execution proceedings. - At the end of the period prescribed by the schedule of payments, the debtor is released from his/her arranged debts.
+However, this happens only if the schedule of payments has been complied with and all payments have been made in accordance with it.

+There are no specific enforcement procedures that are only available to secured creditors.

+There is on-going work to revise the Bankruptcy Act in Finland and minor procedural changes to bankruptcy proceedings are anticipated.

 In June 2015, the European Commission released proposals for a new directive seeking to harmonise national insolvency laws across EU Member States (with the exception of Denmark).
 The aim of the directive is to provide minimum common standards which member states will be required to incorporate into their national laws within 2 years of the directive entering into force.
 The draft directive is currently making its way through the European legislative process and it is anticipated that a general approach agreement on the proposals will be reached by December 2018, with a view to a first reading agreement in the European Parliament before the end of its current term in 2019.

-Notable features which the directive will require member states to include in their insolvency laws are: an effective preventative restructuring framework; a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; an ability to cram down dissenting classes of creditors; adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing necessary to implement a restructuring plan; and provision for entrepreneurs who are made bankrupt for the first time to be fully discharged from bankruptcy within 3 years.
+- an effective preventative restructuring framework; - a stay of a maximum of two months, extendable to up to six months, to support negotiations of a restructuring proposal; - an ability to cram down dissenting classes of creditors; - adequate protection for financing needed to allow the business to survive or to preserve the value of the business pending a restructuring and for new financing